Traffic Enforcement Agents

 - Possess a driver license valid in the State of New York.
 Candidates for assignment Level III must possess a towing endorsement in addition to regular license

-Traffic Enforcement Agents are assigned to the Police Academy for a period of ten to 11 weeks.
+Traffic Enforcement Agents are assigned to the Police Academy for a period of 12-14 weeks.
 They start receiving pay and benefits from their first day of Recruit training.

 - Do I have to be a citizen?
 Is there an age limit to be appointed?